MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-host-guardian-service-register.md

 | Code integrity policy | The [Windows Defender Application Control](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control) policy you trust to protect your computers | One per unique CI policy deployed to your computers. |

 You can configure more than one of each attestation artifact on HGS to support a mixed fleet of hardware and software.
-HGS only requires that a computer attesting match one of any given policy.
+HGS only requires that a computer attesting match one policy from each policy category.
-For example, if you have 3 TPM baselines registered on HGS, your computer measurements can match any one of those baselines to meet the policy requirement.
+For example, if you have three TPM baselines registered on HGS, your computer measurements can match any one of those baselines to meet the policy requirement.

 ### Configure a code integrity policy